SREEHARI1994/InstagramScraper/README.md

-downloaded to that folder respectively whereas setting the start and end date will only download posts or reels within that date range and setting the Number of things field will only download that many latest posts or reels(pinned posts or reels will come first followed by the most recently uploaded one) (Download Highlights script in the Individual Scripts Folder is working fine and will be soon integrated into the app)
+downloaded to that folder respectively whereas setting the start and end date will only download posts or reels within that date range and setting the Number of things field will only download that many latest posts or reels(pinned posts or reels will come first followed by the most recently uploaded one)

 If you prefer running individual python scripts for your specific needs, then you might consider the programs in Individual Scripts FOlder